Sting (wrestler): Feud with Immortal (2010–2011)

 Over the next few weeks, Sting began displaying a more maniacal character similar in look and style to Heath Ledger's portrayal of the Joker from the 2008 film The Dark Knight.
 On the July 14 episode of Impact Wrestling, Sting, now dubbed as the "Insane Icon", regained the TNA World Heavyweight Championship from Mr. Anderson after Fortune and Kurt Angle, disguised as his clown minions, attacked each member of Immortal, preventing them from interfering in the match.
 He would go on to lose the title to Kurt Angle on August 7 at Hardcore Justice, after Angle hit him with a chair that was brought to the ring by Hulk Hogan.
 Sting continued tormenting members of Immortal with his strange new personality, and on the August 18 episode of Impact Wrestling, his longtime rival Ric Flair made his return to TNA and challenged him to a match.
 Sting agreed to put his career on the line in the match in exchange for Flair promising to deliver him his long-awaited match with Hogan, should he be able to defeat him.
 On the September 1 episode of Impact Wrestling, Sting received a rematch against Angle for the TNA World Heavyweight Championship, but was defeated following interference from special enforcer Hulk Hogan and the rest of Immortal.
 On September 11 at No Surrender, Hogan once again cost Sting the TNA World Heavyweight Championship in a three-way match, which also included Mr. Anderson.
 On the September 15 episode of Impact Wrestling, Sting defeated longtime rival Ric Flair to earn the right to face Hogan at Bound for Glory on October 16.
 On the October 6 episode of Impact Wrestling, after being exposed for his false claim of retiring and his secret ridicule of the fans, a furious Hogan impulsively agreed to hand TNA back to Dixie Carter, should Sting manage to defeat him at Bound for Glory.
 At Bound for Glory, Sting defeated Hogan to bring Dixie Carter back to power.
 After the match, Hogan turned on Immortal and helped Sting overcome the odds in his battle with the stable.
 On the following episode of Impact Wrestling, Carter placed Sting in charge of the program.
 Sting returned to the ring on the December 22 and February 9, 2012, episode of Impact Wrestling, where he teamed up with Jeff Hardy to defeat TNA World Heavyweight Champion Bobby Roode and Bully Ray.

 Final feuds and departure (2012–2014)

 During the first months of 2012, Sting feuded with the TNA World Heavyweight Champion Bobby Roode.
-He was defeated by Roode at Victory Road in a non-title No Holds Barred match, and at Slammiversary in a title match.
+He was defeated by Roode at Victory Road on March 18 in a non-title No Holds Barred match, and at Slammiversary on June 10 in a title match.
 During this time, he also left the General Manager position in favor of Hulk Hogan, signed a new contract extension with TNA and was announced as the first inductee into the TNA Hall of Fame.